JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 // JobProcessorService describes an API interface to perform start, stop, stream
 // and status query requests for Linux process jobs. service JobProcessorService {
-  // Start starts a new linux process job rpc Start(StartRequest) returns(StartResponse);
+  // Start starts a new process job rpc Start(StartRequest) returns(StartResponse);

-  // Stop stops a currently running linux process job rpc Stop(StopRequest) returns(google.protobuf.Empty);
+  // Stop stops a running process job rpc Stop(StopRequest) returns(google.protobuf.Empty);

   // Stream streams all previous and upcoming stderr and stdout data for a specified job rpc Stream(StreamRequest) returns(stream StreamResponse);

-  // Status returns the status of a previous linux process job rpc Status(StatusRequest) returns(StatusResponse);
+  // Status returns the status of a previous process job rpc Status(StatusRequest) returns(StatusResponse);

   // ListJobs returns a list of all current and previous process job uuids